10 Tough-Love Rules For Writing Compelling Email

 1. Get clear.

-Before you start writing, ask yourself: what am I trying to accomplish — what result do I want?
+As Stephen Covey says, “Start with the end in mind.”
+So before you start writing, ask yourself: what am I trying to accomplish — what result do I want?
 Especially with more strategic emails where I’m trying to develop a relationship, I find it helpful to sketch out a plan of action and bullet point what I want to cover.

 Yes, this means you have to think.
 But taking time to do it up front will save you exponentially in time and energy down the road.